 - School Year: Sophomore

-- Major: Biomedical Engineering
+- Major: Humanities

 - Email: email@example.com

 Hello!
-As I'm sure you already know/read, I'm Michaela (otherwise known as Peanut, Micky, Svetlana, etc.) and I'm a second-year biomedical engineering student here at UT Austin.
+As I'm sure you already know/read, I'm Michaela (otherwise known as Peanut, Micky, Svetlana, etc.) and I'm a second-year student here at UT Austin.
 I'm originally from Seattle, but have spent most of my life between Boise and Hailey, Idaho.

 I grew up playing in the mountains, reading a ton, and playing lots of sports.
 I love laughing, writing, hiking, running, and mountain biking on the beautifully maintained and eerily quiet trails near my house, curating my collection of sweaters and flannels, reading good books, seeing emails from Dad with links to weird New York Times articles that never fail to be fascinating, riding my bike around Austin, attempting minimalism (and failing), creating excessively detailed to-do lists, eating cookies, traveling, smelling pine trees, and most importantly, spending time with my parents and two goofy dogs.

 Some of my interests include pathobiology, demography, geography, infectious disease epidemiology, public health, and educational empowerment.
 Some of my favorite places in the world include Stanley, Idaho, Canmore, Alberta, and Edinburgh, Scotland.

 On campus, I'm most likely hiding in the architecture and planning library, the stacks of the natural sciences library, the BME building, or on the patio of the SAC or Gearing.